Should You Worry If Your Child Has Grey Hair?

 How to best handle the situation?

 Never pluck out the grey hair.
 Plucking will not lead to more grey hair growth but it will worsen your child’s self-esteem issues.
-Before considering using a hair dye, understand, and tackle the underlying causes of premature greying.
+Before considering using a hair dye on your child’s hair, learn the safety aspects.
 Help your child understand that it is alright to be different.

 Greying is an irreversible process.
-However, steps can be taken to prevent new grey hairs from developing.
+However, steps can be taken to prevent new grey hair from developing.
 The first step would be to correctly identify the cause of premature greying in your child.
-If you can rule out genetic causes, then the issue might be diet.
-Make sure your child eats a diet rich in iron, protein, and vitamin B12.
-This will include foods like green leafy vegetables, iron fortified cereals, beans, raisins, walnuts, eggs, poultry, fish, and dairy products.
+This can be done by a professional homeopath.
+Homeopathy can treat the factors leading to premature graying of hair very effectively.
+Homeopathy has a grey hair remedy that does not cause any side-effects and is 100% natural.
+Besides taking grey hair treatment in Dr Batra’s homeopathy clinic, make sure your child eats a diet rich in iron, protein, and vitamin B12.
+This will include foods like green leafy vegetables, iron-fortified cereals, beans, raisins, walnuts, eggs, poultry, fish, and dairy products.